MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-activities.md

 > [!div class="mx-imgBorder"]
 > ![](media/activities-add-save-entity.png "Activities entities add and save")

-## Customer 360 Dashboard Timeline
+## Customer Insights Dashboard Timeline
-Once inside the Customer 360 dashboard, you can start viewing the activities timeline for that specific customer.
+Once inside the Customer Insights dashboard, you can start viewing the activities timeline for that specific customer.

 // image 8